Azure/ResourceModules/docs/wiki/Vision.md

 When working with IaC you use 3 different components:
 - The deployed **environments** that can be individual services, compositions such as workloads, or entire landing zones and the like
 - The **orchestration** deploying the modules in the form of template/pipeline orchestration using for example GitHub actions or Azure DevOps pipelines
-  - No matter the platform we can differentiate two different deployment approaches:
-    - **_Template Orchestration_**: These types of deployments reference individual modules from a 'main/environment' bicep/ARM template and use its capabilities to pass parameters & orchestrate the deployments.
-By default, deployments are deployed in parallel by the Azure Resource Manager while accounting for all dependencies defined.
-Furthermore, the deploying pipeline only needs one deployment job that triggers the template's deployment.
-    - **_Pipeline Orchestration_**: This approach uses the platform specific pipeline capabilities (for example pipeline jobs) to trigger the deployment of individual modules, where each job deploys one module.
-By defining dependencies in between jobs you can make sure your resources are deployed in order.
-Parallelization is achieved by using a pool of pipeline agents that execute the jobs, while accounting for all dependencies defined.
 - The fundamental **modules** that each deploy a service, i.e. are the building blocks to deploy environments

 To make each component a bit more tangible, let's take a look at the following example: